 2. MUST NOT contain the “anyPolicy” identifier (2.5.29.32.0).

-A Certificate issued after 31 January 2017 to a Subordinate CA that is an affiliate of the Issuing CA:
+A Certificate issued after 31 January 2017 to a Subordinate CA that is an Affiliate of the Issuing CA:

 1. MUST include the CA/Browser Forum reserved identifier specified in Section 9.3.1 to indicate the Subordinate CA’s compliance with these Requirements, and